Is Dark Chocolate Vegan?

 A percentage rating is typically assigned to dark chocolate, and this rating is determined by the percentage of cacao that is contained within the recipe.
 55 percent to 70 percent is usual; 100 percent is rare.

 The higher the percentage of cacao, on the other hand, the greater the likelihood that the dark chocolate is vegan; this is because the recipe requires fewer additional ingredients.
-Sugar and cacao butter are typically included, in addition to the cacao, as further components of dark vegan chocolate.
-These are also suitable for vegans.

 Read More: Cacao – “Food Of The Gods”